Who doesn't love a Creme Brulee, silky custard and a sharp snap of burnt sugar on top?

 As seen above white chocolate works well, better than dark.
 If you do want to use chocolate keep the strength of the chocolate low as the high cocoa varieties can be a little bitter.

-Most fruits are happy with a creme brulee though raspberries are a particular favourite, strawberries and other berry fruits can be used.
+Most fruits are happy with a creme brulee though raspberries are a particular favorite, strawberries and other berry fruits can be used.
 An unusual addition can be a little roasted rhubarb, the sharpness of the rhubarb works well with the creaminess.